FlipVernooij/httpies/README.md

     bsh = bash
     \{YOUR_EXTENSION\} = {YOUR_EXECUTABLE}

+# Config files

+By default, httpies works out of the box for most users.
+Yet you might have specific wishes and

 # Files without a extension
 By default htties will make these files executable (you can disable this in the config) and will try to execute them in order to receive the response.